DatGreekChick/learning-go-in-public/posts/Day04.md

 `"example.com/greetings"` but will point to the directory where we defined it rather than looking online for a package published to this location.

-When you do this, you get this output in `go.mod:
+When you do this, you get this output in `go.mod`:

 ```go.mod
 module example.com/hello